wonsunahn/CS1632_Summer2021/exercises/Supplement3/README.md

 * DUE: August 7 (Saturday), 2021 11:59 PM

+**GitHub Classroom Link:**

 This extra credit is worth 1 point out of 100 points for the entire course.
+Note that you need to get 100/100 on the autograder to get credit.
+Partial credit will be given under the discretion of the instructor and may not necessarily equate to your GradeScope score.

 ## Description